ysoh286/honours-project-2017/detailed-notes.md

 - [Using DT](https://github.com/ropensci/plotly/blob/51e159ba825b007657c1d7534825ef25afc7e7af/demo/shiny/DT/app.R)

 - You need to define the shared dataset/data outside of the shiny app in order for it to work... not sure why yet (maybe in order for crosstalk to work?).
-- A simple example using the iris dataset:
+- A simple example using the iris dataset found in the code folder.

 **Investigating crosstalk + Plotly in more detail:**